RobertBerger/vagrant-phusion-baseimage/README.md

          bsdtar
          bsdcpio

+         openssh
+         openssl

+install/configure/start the ssh server: http://docs.oracle.com/cd/E24628_01/install.121/e22624/preinstall_req_cygwin_ssh.htm

+*) use putty to ssh to your newly created ssh server

+To avoid funnt problems I recommend to access the ssh server/cygwin through putty from now on!

 *) In order not to spend hours searching (like me) make sure bsdtar and bstcpio which come with vagrant are operational:
 (it seems to be quite usual for bsdtar not to work - https://github.com/mitchellh/vagrant/issues/3724)

 make sure that <Whereever you installed vagrant>/HashiCorp/Vagrant/embedded/gnuwin32/bin: